Chart Color Schemes

 Moore Park Beach features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 73.4% of all households, including 20.9% couples with children, 40.2% couples without children, and 11.3% single parent families.
-Non-family households account for the remaining 26.6%, with lone person households at 22.3% and group households comprising 4.6% of the total.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 73.4% of all households, including 20.9% couples with children, 40.2% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 26.6%, with lone person households at 22.3% and group households comprising 4.6%.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households